buildpacks/rfcs/text/0000-rfc-process.md

 # Summary
 [summary]: #summary

-The "RFC" (request for comments) process provide a consistent and controlled path for new features and other substantive changes to enter the project.
+The "RFC" (request for comments) process provides a consistent and controlled path for new features and other substantive changes to enter the project.

 The RFC process:
 * provides a set of checkpoints that ensure changes align with the overall technical and strategic vision for the process.